Updated September 30, 2020

 Thank you for using our Ecological Footprint Calculator in your classroom!

-- It is possible your school’s firewall is blocking the website and you may need to ask your IT manager to adjust the firewall to permit students to access this site.
+2. It is possible your school’s firewall is blocking the website and you may need to ask your IT manager to adjust the firewall to permit students to access this site.
 You can determine if that is the problem by checking if you are able to access the calculator outside of your school’s wifi network, by trying it on your own cellphone without connecting to wifi and instead using your wireless carrier’s network.
+Here are the domains that need to be whitelisted in the firewall:

-- If neither of the above solve the problem, we have also heard from some teachers that the school may be blocking the new Footprint Calculator because it includes social media sharing, including Facebook.
+3. If neither of the above solve the problem, we have also heard from some teachers that the school may be blocking the Footprint Calculator because it includes social media sharing, including Facebook.
+We have implemented a solution to this problem and have heard positive feedback from educators who were previously not able to access the Calculator.
 Your IT manager also may be able to work around that issue by allowing school computers to access the site.
-We are also looking into a work-around solution to this problem.
+If you still experience difficulties, please contact us at media (at) footprintnetwork (dot) org.

 Why We Updated the Calculator